PowerMeep/Minecraft-Modpack-Generator/README.md

   - [ ] Requiredness
   - [ ] Mod Configs
   - [ ] Layer Configs?
-- [ ] Remove sidequests when all of their mods have been removed
+- [x] Remove sidequests when all of their mods have been removed
-  - [ ] Sidequests are aware of requiredness
 - [x] Retrieve and store more CF data
   - [x] Official name
   - [x] Friendly url